Skip to main content

 Make sure anyone who may be at risk is kept well informed.
 Employees should always be aware of what action is being taken to reduce the risks and how they are expected to work with any measures introduced.

-Risk assessment fundamentals video
+Anaphylaxis Risk assessment

 Understanding ‘reasonably foreseeable’ risk in health and safety